anton-mitune/obsidian-journal-visualizer/docs/features/FEA004-embed-note-insight-component.md

 ### Requirement 1 — Add note insight component to editors via context menu
 **User Story:** As a knowledge worker, I want to add note insight components from existing notes to my current editor context (markdown notes or canvas text nodes), so that I can visualize metadata and patterns directly where I'm working.

-**Example:**
+**Example (Default Pattern - Note Selector):**
 - GIVEN that I have a note with 2 backlinks from daily notes in 2025 AND I have a markdown editor or canvas text node editor active
 - WHEN I right-click in the editor to open the context menu
-- THEN I see options for adding note insight components (e.g., "Add Yearly Tracker from Vault", "Add Monthly Tracker from Vault", "Add Backlink Counter from Vault")
+- THEN I see options for adding note insight components (e.g., "Add Yearly Tracker from Vault", "Add Monthly Tracker from Vault", "Add Counter")
-- WHEN I select one of these options
+- WHEN I select "Add Yearly Tracker from Vault" or "Add Monthly Tracker from Vault"
 - THEN I am prompted to select a source note via a note selector modal
 - WHEN I select the note
-- THEN the corresponding note insight code block is inserted at the cursor position, it is rendered into a note insight component displaying the insight data for that note exactly as it appears in the note insights panel
+- THEN the corresponding note insight code block is inserted at the cursor position with the selected note pre-configured

+**Example (Empty State Pattern - FEA009 Components):**
+- GIVEN that I have a markdown editor or canvas text node editor active
+- WHEN I right-click in the editor to open the context menu
+- AND I select "Add Counter"
+- THEN an counter component is immediatly inserted at the cursor position in default Folder mode
+- AND the component displays an empty state with mode toggle and add buttons
+- AND I can interact with the component UI to add folders or notes to watch

+**Component Insertion Patterns:**

+**Default Pattern (Note Selector):**
+Most components open a note selector modal and insert a pre-configured code block:
+- Yearly Tracker (FEA002)
+- Monthly Tracker (FEA003)

+**Empty State Pattern:**
+Components that support multiple notes/folder watching (FEA009) insert an empty code block and let users configure via in-component UI:
+- Counter (FEA005)

 **Note:** The specific components available depend on what's registered.
 See individual component feature documents for details on each component's behavior.